sulphitic7864/rag-project/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get
+This template provides a minimal setup to get React

 Currently, two official plugins are available: